maxxiimo/the-front-end-manifesto/mobile-foundation.md

 Yada yada yada, coming soon... ;)

+#### Grid System Roundup

+You just can't believe how many grid system there are out there so here is a roundup for you to choose from (in alphabetical order):

+1. [320 and Up][]

+    > ‘320 and Up’ is a lightweight, easy to use and content first responsive web design boilerplate.

+2. [34Grid][]

+    > 34Grid is a Responsive Grid System based on "equally distributed columns" layout basis.
+In contrast to other great grid systems (@see bottom of page), 34Grid provides equally distributed columns for each row. (and also column complements for inequal distributions)

+3. [Columnal][]

+    > The Columnal CSS grid system is a “remix” of a couple others with some custom code thrown in.
+The elastic grid system is borrowed from cssgrid.net, while some code inspiration (and the idea for subcolumns) are taken from 960.gs.

+4. [Frameless][]

+    > Dig responsive design?
+Hate fluid grids?
+Try a Frameless grid.

+5. [Golden Grid System ][]

+    > A folding grid for responsive design.

+6. [Fluid Baseline Grid System][]

+    > The FBG system was built with typographic standards in mind and combines principals of fluid-column layouts, baseline grids and mobile-first responsive design into a resolution independent and device agnostic framework.

+7. [Responsive GS][]

+    > Fluid grid CSS framework for fast, intuitive development of responsive websites.
+Available in 12, 16 and 24 columns with media queries for all standard devices, clearfix, and optional reset.

+8. [Responsive Grid System][]

+    > The Responsive Grid System isn't a framework.
+It's not a boilerplate either.
+It's a quick, easy & flexible way to create a responsive web site.

+9.  [rwdgrid][]

+    > rwdgrid is just another Grid system based on popular 960grid , which is responsive and ranges from mobile, tablet, laptops and wide screen displays.

+10. [SimpleGrid][]

+    > Responsive.
+Infinite nesting.
+One class per element.
+Simple.

+11. [1140 CSS Grid][]

+    > The 1140 grid fits perfectly into a 1280 monitor.
+On smaller monitors it becomes fluid and adapts to the width of the browser.

+12. [Gridiculous][]

+    > Gridiculous was created after I tried out a bunch of different responsive grids and realized that none of them offered all of the features I required.
+First and foremost, I wanted to make sure that the grid would work from a large desktop monitor through to a tablet and all the way down to a mobile phone.
+That's why Gridiculous starts off at 1200px and works itself down to 320px.

 ### 2. User Agent Sniffing

 Back at Fidelity pre-smart phone, mobile was a complete separate concern from desktops.
 I worked there slightly before smart phones emerged, and back then smallscreen devices operated behind what was referred to as a carriers "walled garden" which oftentimes did not allow CSS, or JavaScript, or HTML tables, or all three.
 Back then there were so many different types of devices, rules, screen sizes, and mobile browsers (or none at all).